Mon-Fri 9am-5pm

 Poppy |

 And while lilies may not be a spring flower, as some of the most toxic flowers out there they deserve a mention regardless!
-Even brushing against a lily or floating pollen can be deadly for your cat.
-Ingesting any part of a lily can cause kidney failure and death.
+Even floating lily pollen landing on your cat's fur can be deadly for your cat.
+Eating or licking any part of a lily can cause kidney failure and death.

 |